 If you are in Beacon and Gin-Lovers like us, you should not miss a visit to Denning’s Point Distillery.
 Why?
 The company has a good atmosphere, and their spirits (especially the Gin) are delicious.
 No wonder they won for three consecutive years the award for the Best Hudson Valley Distillery!
 Denning’s Point is home to an old 19th-century building offering tours, tastings, and special events.
 Although we could not visit the place during weekends, we got the tip for our blog to mention the open blues jam sessions every 2nd and 4th Saturday of every month from 4-7 pm.
 Check their website for more details.
 Cheers!

 Not into Gin?
 No problem.
 We also visited the Plan Bee Farm Brewery for a beer tasting with Family Emily and Evan Watson.
 Their goal is to brew 100% New York State ingredient beer grown on and around the farm in Poughkeepsie, New York.
-The special unique sour taste of the beer is just another reason for the growing Plan Bee Farm beer fan community.
+The special and unique sour taste of the beer is just another reason for the growing Plan Bee Farm beer fan community.

 Oliver Kita Chocolates | Rhinebeck

 Aware, exquisite, passionate, joyful, powerful, conscious – this is the philosophy of Dutchess County’s sweetest artist Oliver Kita.
 We all know about Karl having a sweet tooth, so a stop at the Oliver Kita Artisan Chocolate store during our trip was just obligatory (and worth it, Karl whispers).
 The cute little store on Market Street in Rhinebeck offers its organic chocolate bars and fine delectable chocolate creations to Hudson Valley visitors and locals.
-Each level of the tasting experience reveals a different layer of sensation with flavors of flowers, herbs, citrus, exotic fruits, berries, nuts, and spices.
-A cute little place of enjoyment and the best souvenir for family and friends with a sweet tooth like Karl… really, he loves chocolate!

 Fisher Center & Bard College | Annandale-on-Hudson

 On the road north from Rhinebeck towards our hotel in Tivoli, we passed by just another highlight of Dutchess Country: The Richard B. Fisher Center for the Performing Arts at Bard College in Annandale-on-Hudson.
-The first reason why any LGBTQ+ traveler should stop at this location is the magnificent and unique architecture designed by Frank Gehry who is also the man behind the Dancing House in Prague, the Walt Disney Concert Hall in Los Angeles, and the Guggenheim Museum in Bilbao, Spain.
-Secondly, the Fisher Center (as it is commonly referred to) offers its visitors extraordinary arts experiences, which is unusual for such a small town.
-The third reason has everything to do with summer: Since 2003, the Fisher Center hosts the annual Bard SummerScape festival featuring seven weeks of world-class opera, theater, dance, cabaret, film, and music.
-This year, the Bard SummerScape festival will take place from June 29 to August 18, 2019.
-Check it out!
+The first reason why any LGBTQ+ traveler should stop at this location is the magnificent and unique architecture designed by Frank Gehry.
+He is also the man behind the Dancing House in Prague, the Walt Disney Concert Hall in Los Angeles, and the Guggenheim Museum in Bilbao, Spain.

 Gay-friendly Dutchess County Art Hotel Tivoli

-But before we tell you more about our adventure, we would like to introduce you to our gay-friendly accommodation, the Art Hotel Tivoli, located in the identically named historic town of Tivoli to the north of the north Dutchess County.
-The charming hotel rooms in this century-old building are filled with an eclectic collection of furniture, lighting, and art pieces collected by the owners over the years.
-Brice and Helen Marden, big art lovers and artists themselves, made sure that every room and space of the hotel has an individual atmosphere.
-We enjoyed a complimentary breakfast in the farm-to-table Restaurant The Corner with homemade Granola, freshly made bread, free-range eggs, and a lovely hot coffee during our stay.
-Just everything we needed to get ready for our day in Dutchess County.
-Tip: If you are a light sleeper, bring your earplugs since the building is an old mansion with some cracks and sounds here and there.
+However, before we tell you more about our adventure, we would like to introduce you to our gay-friendly accommodation, the Art Hotel Tivoli, situated in the town of Tivoli, located in the north of Dutchess County.
+The charming hotel rooms in this century-old building are filled with an eclectic collection of furniture, lighting, and art pieces that the owners have collected over the years.
+Brice and Helen Marden, big art lovers and artists themselves, ensured that every room and space in the hotel had an individual atmosphere.

 TripAdvisor: Hotel Offers Beacon | Hotel Offers Rhinebeck | Hotel Offers Poughkeepsie | Hotel Offers Hyde Park